blockfirm/pine-lightning/README.md

 | Event Name | Event Data |
 | --- | --- |
 | `error` | `name` and `message` |

+### Ping/Pong

+The server will send out a ping with a certain interval (by default every 30 seconds) to keep the connection alive and to check whether it actually is alive.

+If the server sends a message containing only `ping`, the client must respond with `pong`, otherwise the server will assume the client is dead and disconnect it.

+The client should assume the connection is dead if no ping has been received within the ping interval + some assumption of latency (e.g. 2 seconds).

 ### Authentication